 - Repair ‘wp-admin’ and ‘wp-includes’ folders: Here, you will be required to replace the ‘wp-admin’ & ‘wp-includes’ folder with the newer ones from the fresh WordPress install.

 - Increasing PHP memory limit: If nothing else works, this is the last option that you could follow.
 You may need to increase the PHP memory limit on your server through the php.ini file.
 If you are unsure about it, you can either hire a website developer or can request your web hosting company to do it for you.

 This one is a very common error that almost every WordPress developer encounters.

-Most of the times, the warning message of “Error Establishing A Database Connection” occurs on the new websites while deploying them on the server, however sometimes it can show up on the running websites too.
+Most of time, the warning message of “Error Establishing A Database Connection” occurs on the new websites while deploying them on the server, however, sometimes it can show up on the running websites too.

 This error is usually occurred because of the wrong database credentials in the configuration file of WordPress (wp-config.php) however sometimes there could be other reasons too.
 Like there could be an issue on your web hosting side or it can be a hack too!

 So, to conclude the reasons behind the warning message “Error Establishing A Database Connection”, majorly there are 3 causes:

 - Security issue (your website may be hacked)